Join the Largest Ostomy Community

 Hi

 I'm new to this so please bear with me.
-I had a emergency Illeostomy 4 months ago because of grumbling Diverticulitis.
-I had the Gastrograffin enema 2 days ago.
-I have pain on the left side where the i presume the join is and where the Diverticulitis pain was.
-Iam still releasing some of the enema still.
-The Radiologist wouldn't give me the results and said i will see my surgeon.
-I spoke to the Stoma nurse this morning and he said i won't see the Surgeon for results, i will remain on the waiting list for reversal if all is ok or be called if it's not.
-How am i supposed to get my results? i'm obviously keen to know what's going on within my body and if all is well.
+I had an emergency Ileostomy 4 months ago because of grumbling Diverticulitis.
+I had the Gastrografin enema 2 days ago.
+I have pain on the left side where I presume the join is and where the Diverticulitis pain was.
+I am still releasing some of the enema.
+The Radiologist wouldn't give me the results and said I will see my surgeon.
+I spoke to the Stoma nurse this morning and he said I won't see the surgeon for results, I will remain on the waiting list for reversal if all is ok or be called if it's not.
+How am I supposed to get my results?
+I'm obviously keen to know what's going on within my body and if all is well.
 Another hurdle out of the way.

-I feel in like i'm in limbo though.
-The Stoma nurse this morning suggested private and seemed unhelpful, basically tuff, wait your turn.
+I feel like I'm in limbo though.
+The Stoma nurse this morning suggested private and seemed unhelpful, basically tough, wait your turn.

-I would definately go private if i could afford it.
-Just feel a bit deflated by it all and it feels like a battle just to get the Radiology results or any hint of an idea when i can get my reversal.
+I would definitely go private if I could afford it.
+Just feel a bit deflated by it all and it feels like a battle just to get the Radiology results or any hint of an idea when I can get my reversal.

-Thankyou for liatening.
-Any replies woukd be much appreciated regarding similar experiences on the NHS
+Thank you for listening.
+Any replies would be much appreciated regarding similar experiences on the NHS

 Hi Fleur1,